flowlep/kubernetes-for-symfony/README.md

 ---

-BRANCH NOT READY :no_entry_sign: **Only the master branch is currently working** WORK IN PROGRESS :warning: **This project is not yet finished**
+BRANCH NOT READY :no_entry_sign: **Only the master branch is currently working**

+WORK IN PROGRESS :warning: **This project is not yet finished**

 ---

 ## Introduction

 This stack is a starting point for building a distributed and scalable stack with Kubernetes.
-It runs locally with Minikube, but it can be modified to use AWS or Google Cloud.
+It runs locally with Minikube, but it can be modified to use AWS or GCE.
 Any contribution in this direction would be appreciated.